 IELTS Writing Test Information

 - How many parts to the writing test are there?
 AnswerThere are two parts.
-Writing task 1 is a report or letter and writing task 2 is an essay.
+Writing task 1 is a report for the academic test and a letter for the General Training test.
+Writing task 2 is an essay for both tests.

 - How long is the IELTS writing test?
 AnswerIt takes a total of 1 hour.
 You should spend 20 minutes on writing task 1 and 40 minutes on writing task 2.